-- 53. The division of foreign policy between Government and President is particularly important as regards the area of foreign policy where the President does not have primacy.
-In the specific area of EU affairs, Section 93.2 provides that "The Government is responsible for the national preparation of the decisions to be made in the European Union, and decides on the concomitant Finnish measures ..." - 54.
-This provision makes it clear that for EU States, the previous bright line between "foreign" and "internal" policy is no longer clear.
+54. The division of foreign policy between Government and President is particularly important as regards the area of foreign policy where the President does not have primacy.
+In the specific area of EU affairs, Section 93.2 provides that "The Government is responsible for the national preparation of the decisions to be made in the European Union, and decides on the concomitant Finnish measures ..."

+55. This provision makes it clear that for EU States, the previous line between "foreign" and "internal" policy is no longer clear.
 The Finnish Constitution divides competences in the conduct of foreign policy based, not on the substance of the subject-matter, but on the context of the decision-making.
-By defining the area of governmental primacy by reference to an entity, the EU, whose competence is continually shifting, or rather, expanding, the framers of the Finnish Constitution have deliberately provided for a growing area of primary governmental competence in foreign policy.
-The growth of common positions and strategies in the EU common foreign and security policy (CFSP), e.g. as regards what has traditionally been a crucially important part of Finnish foreign policy, its relationship with Russia, means that issues previously regarded as purely bilateral will now be regarded, depending on the circumstances, as partially, largely, or wholly, within the Government's primacy. - 55.
-Obviously, this results in overlapping competences.
+In defining the area of governmental primacy by reference to an entity, the EU, whose competence is continually shifting/expanding, the framers of the Finnish Constitution have deliberately provided for a growing area of primary governmental competence in foreign policy.
+The growth of common positions and strategies in the EU common foreign and security policy (CFSP), e.g. as regards what has traditionally been a crucially important part of Finnish foreign policy, its relationship with Russia, means that issues previously regarded as purely bilateral will now be regarded, depending on the circumstances, as partially, largely, or wholly, within the Government's primacy.

+56. This results in overlapping competences.
 Foreign policy issues do not come neatly labelled as being either within the CFSP or not.
-A need to take a CFSP initiative can arise quite quickly, such as the imposition of EU sanctions.
+A need to take a CFSP initiative can arise rapidly, such as the imposition of EU sanctions.
 Events can quickly lead to a CFSP initiative, binding the EU states, being taken in an area previously left free for bilateral relations.

-The situation will shift even further under the new Treaty amending the Treaty on the European Union, when the CFSP will become part and parcel of EU law. - 56.
-The problem is not peculiar to Finland: it is interesting to note that in France, during the various periods of cohabitation between a President and a Government formed by a different majority from the one that elected the President (1986-88; 1993-95; 1997-2002), the principal sources of conflict between the President of the Republic and the Government concerned European affairs.
+57. The problem is not peculiar to Finland: it is interesting to note that in France, during the various periods of cohabitation between a President and a Government formed by a different majority from the one that elected the President (1986-88; 1993-95; 1997-2002), the principal sources of conflict between the President of the Republic and the Government concerned European affairs.
 These in fact come under domestic and foreign policy at the same time.